RheaMimiCarillo/reading-notes/401/class-38.md

 **1. Why use Redux middleware?**

+We don't want a reducer to do `side effects` so we use middleware (that can do anything), so the reducer doesn't have to.

 **2. Consider the Redux Async Data Flow Diagram.
 Describe the flow in your own words.**

+A user hits a button, which sets off a dispatch to a middleware that makes an API request, which triggers a real dispatch action for the reducer, which returns a brand-new state.S

 **3. How are we accommodating async in our Redux app?**

+We're using Thunk middleware to reuse logic without having to know which redux store we're using beforehand.

 ## [thunk middleware](https://github.com/reduxjs/redux-thunk){:target="_blank"}